EdwinVW/pitstop/workshop/pitstop-workshop.md

 ### Step 2.6: Run the service using docker-compose
 The last step in this lab is to extend the docker-compose file to include your service.

-1. Open the *docker-compose* file in the *src* folder of the PitStop repo in Visual Studio Code.
+1. Open the *docker-compose* file in the *src* folder of the Pitstop repo in Visual Studio Code.
 2. Add this snippet to the *docker-compose* file just before the webapp part:

    ```